 Standing amidst the crowd in Jerusalem, young Timothy and Jessi gawked at the multitude ever so curiously.
 It was the time of the reign of Herod the Great as king of the Jews for the Roman Emperor Caesar Augustus.
-Ever more curious they stared at some camels making their way through the crowd.
-There atop each camel, a man was seated in a grand manner, adorned in fine apparel.
+Evermore curious, they stared at some camels making their way through the crowd.
+There atop each camel, a man was seated grandly, adorned in fine apparel.

 “Look, Timothy,” Jessi pointed, “They are those Magi, I bet, as Grammy is reading to us.
 They’re following a star, I’m sure.”

 “It must be that one, there,” Timothy pointed excitedly to the heavens at an unusually bright star.
 The two children turned their gaze toward the sky.
 Many others in the crowd, noticing the children’s stare, also looked upward.

 “Yes,” one of the Magi spoke, answering the children from atop a camel.

 At the Magi’s direction, the camels lowered themselves to the ground.
 The Magi dismounted from their position.
 Seeing the children clad in untypical attire, they inquired about learning more about them.

 “Hello, there,” one said.
 “My name is Caspar.
 And what’s your name?”

 “Cas-PAR,” the magi repeated.
 “And these are my friends, Melchior and Balthasar.
 We’ve come from a great distance east of here following that star.
 And what about you?” he continued, he also curious.
 “You are not from here either, are you?

 “No, we’re not,” Timothy spoke up.
 “We’ve come from a long way, too.
 A place so far from here, you probably have not heard of it.
 My name is Timothy.
 She is my best friend, Jessi.”

 “You’ve come searching for baby Jesus, right?”
 Jessi asked.